arhizome/reading/Deleuze_Nietzsche_and_Philosophy.md

 The creator of values cannot be distinguished from a destroyer, from a criminal or from a critic: a critic of established values, reactive values and baseness.

+p89

+__Kant__ merely pushed a very old conception of critique to the limit, a conception which saw __critique as a force which should be brought to bear on all claims to knowledge and truth, but not on knowledge and truth themselves__; a force which should be brought to bear __on all claims to morality, but not on morality itself__.

+Critique is nothing and says nothing insofar as it is content to say that true morality makes fun of morality. __Critique has done nothing insofar as it has not been brought to bear on truth itself, on true knowledge, on true morality, on true religion.__

+Every time that __Nietzsche denounces virtue__ he is __not__ denouncing __false virtues__, nor those which make use of virtue as a mask.
+It is __virtue itself in itself, that is to say the pettiness of true virtue, the unbelievable mediocrity of true morality, the baseness of its authentic values that he attacks__.

+p92

+"Their 'knowing' is creating, their creating is a law-giving, their will to truth is - will to power" (BGE 211 p.
+123).

+__Understanding and reason__ have a long history: they are instances which still __make us obey__ when we no longer want to obey anyone.
+When we stop obeying God, the State, our parents, reason appears and persuades us to continue being docile because it says to us: it is you who are giving the orders.
+Reason represents our slavery and our subjection as some thing superior which make us reasonable beings.

 p15 Abbreviations of Nietzsche's Works p214 Notes